adamsilver/fdpb/02-Checkout.md

 ## Progress indicators

-Age old advice would tell you that we should give users knowledge of where they are in the process.
+Traditional advice says we should give users knowledge of their progress within a particular process.
 But this is not necessarily the case.
 There is little data that shows including one is valuable.

 ![Progress indicator](./images/Progress_indicators_2.png)